zzkzzzz/CS2030/notes.md

 ## Functional Interfaces

 - It is an interface that has a single abstract method (SAM), which must be overridden by the user.

+- *Pure function*
+  - Have no side effects
+    - cant throw exceptions
+    - cant perform I/O (print)
+  - Do not mutate data
+  - Always return a value
+  - Given the same input, will always return the same output

 - Examples
   - Comparator<T>: int compare(T x, T y)